namyadhingra/SingleCycleMIPSProcessor/README.md

 # Single Cycle MIPS Processor

-A Verilog-based implementation of a **Single-Cycle MIPS Processor** supporting arithmetic, memory, logical, and branching instructions.
+An implementation of a **Single-Cycle MIPS Processor** on Logisim, supporting arithmetic, memory, logical, and branching instructions.
-The project demonstrates a complete design flow — from instruction execution and control unit design to simulation and verification using test programs.
+The project demonstrates a complete design flow, from instruction execution and control unit design to simulation and verification using test programs.

 ---